-I just had the opportunity to audition the Spatial Audio M3 Sapphires at the Spatial Audio production facility in West Valley City, Utah.
+I just had the opportunity to audition the Spatial Audio M3 Sapphires at the Spatial Audio Lab production facility in Salt Lake City, Utah.
 Owner and designer Clayton Shaw spent a generous two hours with me as we listened to the speakers and talked about all things audio.
 It was quickly obvious that Clayton is very passionate about his work, and has dedicated over 30 years to perfecting his open baffle speaker designs.

 I was a bit reluctant to go there, because I felt I already had my personal end-game speaker with my Harbeth Super HL5 Plus setup.
 But as I read all the positive reviews on the Sapphires and the descriptions of how they sound, I couldn’t resist (Hey, what audiophile EVER has their end-game setup?).
 Going in, I felt Harbeths would be pretty tough competition for the Sapphires, and that the Sapphires would be hard pressed to out-perform them.
 The Harbeths also cost a couple thousand dollars more, so they should sound better, right?
 So here are my impressions: